SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Easter

-On Easter weekend, you will find kids' activities such as Easter egg hunts.
-You will also find a church service at the cross on top of Mt.
-Davidson on Sunday morning with many attendees.
+On Easter Sunday, you will also find a sunrise church service at the giant cross on top of Mt.
+Davidson that attracts thousands of attendees each year.

-Learn More: Easter in SF
+Learn More: Celebrating the Easter holiday in SF

 Mother's Day

 Mother's Day is always the second Sunday in May.
-This weekend, you will also find special activities designed to spoil your mom.
-They range from special cruises to Sunday morning brunches.
+On this weekend in San Francisco, you will find lots of special activities designed to spoil your mom.

-Learn More: Mother's Day Activities
+Learn More: Discover a full list of Mother's Day Activities in San Francisco

 Memorial Day